 Avoiding these foods can help ease the discomfort unit, then you’re ready to eat normally again.

 Low Fiber Diets

 It is important to note that the effects of high fiber consumption vary from person to person.
 Some people tolerate high fiber diets extremely well, while others will experience negative side effects after only a few days.
-If you suspect that your body cannot handle a high fiber diet, speak with your health care provider about starting a lower-fiber diet instead.
+Most people can tolerate increasing their fiber intake as long as they do it gradually.
+If you suspect that your body truly cannot handle a high fiber diet, speak with your health care provider about starting a lower-fiber diet instead.

 A low fiber diet comprises: